Arch Beams: Potential Danger

 Our primary recommendation is to Replace All Arch Beams with Tarca® Beams - contact Gorbel at 800-821-0086 or email [email protected]

-• If this is economically unfeasible, conduct regular safety audits
+• If this is economically unfeasible, a certified engineer should conduct regular safety audits

 • Identify the highest risk cranes in your inventory by age and cycles